Ravenbrook/mps/procedure/review.rst

 _`.plan.rule`: Determine and record the rules to apply (`.doc.rule`_).

-- Add rules for the types od documents altered by the change (code, design, etc.) from the `procedure directory`_.
+- Add rules for the types of documents altered by the change (code, design, etc.) from the `procedure directory`_.

 - Also select other rules that apply from the `procedure directory`_,